wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

         })
 ```

-This is exactly the same test as above except we are taking the name for our object from hypothesis.
+This is exactly the same test as above except we are taking the name for our object from Hypothesis.
 When we run the
 test we get the following output:

 ```